Tuesday, September 27, 2022 · 16 min read

 The frequency-domain market (including voice band, shock, noise, and vibration) drove this requirement for greater dynamic range, for example, 20-bits.
 Today 24-bit delta-sigma ADCs are common.
 But they weren’t just good for frequency domain measurement.
 The signal output of a Type K thermocouple, while typically quite slow, requires a huge dynamic range to be fully represented.
 Delta-sigma ADCs are a perfect fit for this application.

 From the 1990s to today, ADCs have continued to evolve.
 Sample rates are higher and higher to support emerging applications across multiple industries.

 In 2010, Dewesoft introduced the DualCoreADC® technology within their SIRIUS line of DAQ systems.
-This breakthrough solved the problem by using two separate 24-bit ADCs per channel, and automatically switching between them in real-time, and creating a single, seamless channel.
+This breakthrough solved the problem by using two separate 24-bit ADCs per channel, automatically switching between them in real time, and creating a single, seamless channel.

 These two ADCs always measure the high and low gain of the input signal.
 This results in the full possible measuring range of the sensor and prevents the signal from being clipped.
 The video below explains how it works.

 SIRIUS DualCoreADC data acquisition technology with 160 dB dynamic range